Computer and digital eye strain: 10 steps for relief

 Eye strain often is caused by excessively bright light either from outdoor sunlight coming in through a window or from harsh interior lighting.
 When you use a computer, your ambient lighting should be about half as bright as that typically found in most offices.

-Eliminate exterior light by closing curtains, shades or blinds.
+Eliminate exterior light by closing drapes, shades or blinds.
 Reduce interior lighting by using fewer light bulbs or fluorescent tubes, or use lower intensity bulbs and tubes.

 Also, if possible, position your computer screen so windows are to the side, instead of in front or behind it.